yunjuim/homepage/content/authors/admin/_index.md

 - Visitors

 ---
-I am a Ph.D. candidate in the Department of Statistics and Actuarial Science at the University of Iowa, supervised by Dr. Aixin Tan and Dr. Jian Huang.
-My research interests include Bayesian modeling and computation, Bayesian model selection, Bayesian nonparametrics, hierarchical modeling, and mixture models.
+I am a postdoctoral associate working with Dr. Shuangge Ma in the Department of Biostatistics at Yale School of Public health.
+I received my Ph.D. in Statistics from the Department of Statistics and Actuarial Science at the University of Iowa, supervised by Drs.
+Aixin Tan and Jian Huang.
+My research interests include Bayesian modeling and computation, heterogeneity analysis, hierarchical modeling, and mixture models.